 The College of Idaho is a small, private liberal arts institution with a long-standing history of academic excellence and a fraternal history spanning over 85 years.
-C of I Greek Life consists of three national fraternities, three national sororities, and one local sorority.
+College of Idaho Greek Life consists of three national fraternities, three national sororities, and one local sorority.
 Membership in a national fraternity or sorority provides opportunities for students to broaden their educational experiences during their time at the College.
 The role of fraternities and sororities is to promote academics, enrich personal lives, and serve the community.
 The College of Idaho recognizes this role and encourages Greek contributions and presence.

-Established at C of I in 1988 as Sigma Chi Alpha, the group received its charter as the Kappa Lambda Chapter of Sigma Chi International on January 29, 1994.
+Established at the College in 1988 as Sigma Chi Alpha, the group received its charter as the Kappa Lambda Chapter of Sigma Chi International on January 29, 1994.
 With over 40 members, the Kappa Lambda Chapter stays involved through philanthropy events like Miss C of I and Derby Days.
 Holding a strong focus on leadership, brothers of the fraternity can be seen around campus in student government, International Student Organization, on the football team, and more.
-With a strong emphasis on a high GPA and community service, Sigma Chi is an active organization at C of I, committed to making the campus and surrounding area a better place.
+With a strong emphasis on a high GPA and community service, Sigma Chi is an active organization at C of I, committed to making the campus and the surrounding area a better place.

 Kappa Alpha Theta

 Kappa Alpha Theta of The Eta Eta Chapter creates a strong sense of sisterhood, fostering dear friendships that last a lifetime.
-On campus — even as the academic world becomes more complex and impersonal—Theta creates an atmosphere of family and community.
+On-campus — even as the academic world becomes more complex and impersonal—Theta creates an atmosphere of family and community.
 The Fraternity offers college women the opportunity to work cooperatively with others, to serve in a leadership capacity, to expand interests, and to examine with an open mind the ideas of others.
-Our signature philanthropy event, Mr. CASAnova, raises money every single year for both local and national CASA along with the friendship fund, and is well enjoyed by the college community.
+Our signature philanthropy event, Mr. CASAnova, raises money every single year for both local and national CASA along with the friendship fund and is well enjoyed by the college community.
 We are a very diverse group of young women who are involved in numerous clubs and organizations all over campus from Res Life to Senate to Sports Teams.
 To learn more about the national sorority, please visit https://www.kappaalphatheta.org/

 Kappa Kappa Gamma

 Zeta Pi Chapter of Kappa Kappa Gamma is an organization of college women, dedicated to living out the ideals of philanthropy, leadership, scholarship, and sisterhood.
-The women of KKG make an impact on the C of I community through high levels of campus involvement—with leaders and members in organizations like Pre-Health Club, Judicial Board, Residence Life, Swim Team, Psy Chi, Student Philanthropy Council, Pre-Law Club, ENACTUS, and Student Senate, among others.
+The women of KKG make an impact on the College community through high levels of campus involvement—with leaders and members in organizations like Pre-Health Club, Judicial Board, Residence Life, Swim Team, Psy Chi, Student Philanthropy Council, Pre-Law Club, ENACTUS, and Student Senate, among others.
 At C of I, KKG women seek to make a difference in the Caldwell community by visiting local elementary schools to read and donate books.
 These funds are purchased by our annual philanthropy event Kappa Casino.
 We also have individuals from KKG who facilitate a Salvation Army Giving Tree, volunteer at the Canyon County Festival of Trees, tutor at Lincoln Elementary School, and coordinate Red Cross blood drives for the campus.

-If you have questions about Kappa Kappa Gamma at the College of Idaho, or want to learn more, please visit our Facebook page at https://www.facebook.com/kkgzetapi, or email [email protected].
+If you have questions about Kappa Kappa Gamma at The College of Idaho or want to learn more, please visit our Facebook page at https://www.facebook.com/kkgzetapi or email [email protected].
 To learn more about the national sorority, please visit kappakappagamma.org.